 Your company will be expected to nominate a mentor/supervisor to help guide the student through the project.
 There is no set rule for supervision time, but a minimum of 1 hour per fortnight is recommended.

-Students in Electrical, Electronic and Mechanical Engineering from both the 3-year Bachelor of Engineering Technology (BET) and the 4-year Bachelor of Engineering (Honours) programme are available, depending on the nature and scope of work.
-BET majors also include Computer & Mobile Systems Engineering and Network & Communications Engineering.
+Students in Electrical, Electronic, Mechanical, Mechatronic and Software Engineering, from both the 3-year Bachelor of Engineering Technology (BET) and the 4-year Bachelor of Engineering (Honours) programs are available, depending on the nature and scope of work.

 The project will typically be at a level that would suit a recently graduated employee.
 The student will be allocated an AUT supervisor who will guide the project from an academic viewpoint.
 The AUT supervisor will also have sole responsibility for student assessment.